Shopify/cli/shopify-cli-extensions/README.md

 make run create testdata/shopifile.yml
 ```

-This will create a new extension inside the `tmp/checkout_ui_extension` folder.
+This will create new extensions inside the `tmp` folder.
 You can update `testdata/shopifile.yml` if you want to test different options.

 The YAML file is in the format of